 Draw on Spookley’s eyebrows above the eyes and his mouth below the eyes.

-Position one leaf arm on each side of the paper plate and glue to the back.
+Finally, encourage your child to position one leaf arm on each side of the paper plate and glue it to the back.

 Halloween Ideas For Kids